getodk/central-backend/docs/api.md

 #### Clearing a Draft Form Attachment [DELETE /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

-Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content.
+Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink dataset.
 Thus, when you issue a `DELETE` to the attachment's endpoint, that is what happens.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of tha attachment.

 + Response 200 (application/json)
     + Attributes (Success)

 + Response 403 (application/json)
     + Attributes (Error 403)

+#### Updating a Draft Form Attachment [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

+This endpoint can just update form attachment's link to a dataset.
+You can use this to link or unlink dataset to a Form Attachment.
+Linking of a dataset to the attachment only happens if attachment type is `file` and there is a dataset with the exact name of the attachment (excluding extension `.csv`) in the project.
+For example, Attachmnet name is `people.csv` and there is a dataset named `people`, pay special attention to letter case and spaces

+When linking dataset, if there is any existing file attached then it will be removed.

++ Parameters
+    + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of tha attachment.

++ Request
+    + Attributes (Patch Attachment)

++ Response 200 (application/json)
+    + Attributes (Success)

++ Response 403 (application/json)
+    + Attributes (Error 403)

++ Response 404 (application/json)
+    + Attributes (Error 404)

 #### Getting Draft Form Schema Fields [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/fields{?odata}]